Speed Index Explained - Another Way to Measure Web Performance

 - Resize images on your server so that the display size matches the original size of the image or use srcset sizing attributes.

-- If possible, invest in some automated image compression tools that keep your image assets optimized at all times.
+- If possible, invest in an automated image compression tool that will keep your image assets optimized at all times.

 5. Optimize Your Fonts

 Webfonts can help create a unique user experience that appropriately represents your brand.
 Here’s how to optimize your font assets to be fast and scalable to any screen:

 - Limit the number of fonts you use, and use as few variants as possible.